 If you plan to revamp your kitchen on a budget, changing your colour scheme can do the trick.
 These wonderful colour combinations might help you decide what to choose.

 13. Neutral Colours with Wood Tone Accents

 Minimalism is a hot topic in interior design.
-Although not a new concept, the use of sleek lines, cleanly built furniture, and subtle colour combinations is widely used in any home.
+Although not a new concept, the use of sleek lines, cleanly built furniture, and subtle colour combinations are widely used in any home.
 Neutral colours are highly favoured due to their flexibility and simplicity.
-They give the illusion of openness to a small space, making it look more spacious than it really is.
+They give the illusion of openness to a small space, making it look more spacious than it is.
 While neutral palettes provide a variety of advantages to an interior design, they also tend to be a little monotonous if not used properly.
-To avoid creating a lifeless and boring kitchen, try matching your neutrals with textured accents.
-To make the job easier, treat your own furniture as your accent.
+Try matching your neutrals with textured accents to avoid creating a lifeless and dull kitchen.
+To make the job easier, treat your furniture as your accent.

 White walls with a brown undertone make a warm and relaxing kitchen.
 Liven it up with a well-detailed, glossy white wooden buffet hutch with glass doors exposing its interior.
-To complete the fusion of modern and classic kitchen design, choose an equally detailed hanging light placed at the centre of your kitchen ceiling.
+Choose an equally detailed hanging light at the centre of your kitchen ceiling to complete the fusion of modern and classic kitchen design.
 Add some minimal window treatment to welcome the natural light in the morning.

 Grey + Ivory + Natural Wood

 Create a rustic interior with minimal and functional items.
-A quill grey and ivory-painted kitchen wall can look warmer with built-in open shelves.
-Add the texture of white-washed kitchen cabinets placed on top of a wooden floor.
+A quill grey and ivory-painted kitchen wall with built-in open shelves can look warmer.
+Add the texture of white-washed kitchen cabinets placed on a wooden floor.
 Chromes are welcome as they contribute to the smart and minimalist feel of the kitchen.
 Incorporate some pops of brass and glass lighting for a more varied look.